Biography

 It wasn't: GPT-3 was mediocre at code.
 But it turned out to be great at writing longer form content, like website copy and blog posts.

 My first attempt at fixing inter-paragraph consistency issues involved a "rolling context window".
-It failed to solve the problem, but worked surprisingly well as a general editing tool, so I built a SaaS wrapper and started selling subscriptions.
+It failed to solve the problem, but worked surprisingly well as a general editing tool, so my partner and I (Noah) built a SaaS wrapper and started selling subscriptions.
 We made $157 before I canned it.

-Instead, I hired a handful of editors, and tasked them with connecting the paragraphs manually.
-I made less money up-front, but found I was able to charge significantly more.
-My rates continued increasing until they were ~$0.10/word.
-At one point I was making ~$3,000/month, after which realized it made sense to pursue this as a business.
+Anyway, our rates continued increasing until they were ~$0.10/word.
+At one point I was making ~$3,000/month, after which I realized it made sense to pursue this as a business.

 I discussed this with a handful of friends.
 One in particular—an intelligent fellow who was manufacturing USB-chargeable arc lighters—made a brilliant suggestion on project management infrastructure, and I decided to partner with him.